adobe/xmp-toolkit-rs/README.md

 * MacOS (Intel and Apple silicon)
 * Ubuntu Linux

+NOTE: As of this writing, only the MSVC build chain is supported on Windows.
+As discussed in [#155](https://github.com/adobe/xmp-toolkit-rs/issues/155), we would welcome a PR to enable GNU build chain support on Windows.

 ## C++ XMP Toolkit

 This crate incorporates the June 2022 version of the C++ [Adobe XMP Toolkit SDK](https://github.com/adobe/XMP-Toolkit-SDK/).